Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 toc_sticky: true
 ---

-A FOAM User-guide at U. Bourgogne.
+A FOAM user-guide at U. Bourgogne.

 This page is not intended to replace the official [FOAM user guide](https://wiki.mcs.anl.gov/FOAM/index.php/Main_Page), but rather to provide additional / alternative material.